fbpx Skip to Content

 I don’t really know why I started overeating in the first place.

-• Maybe because I was a daddy’s girl and I wanted to keep up with his portions to be just like him.
+• Maybe because I was a daddy’s girl and I wanted to keep up with his portion sizes to be just like him.

-• Possibly because I was stubborn and knew my mother wanted to eat healthily, so I rebelled by sneaking junk food.
+• Possibly because I was stubborn and knew my mother wanted me to eat healthy, so I rebelled by sneaking junk food into my room at night after everyone was asleepp.

 • Perhaps I just really loved food (and still do!).
-On the day after I was born, my mom wrote, “It seems like you just want to eat ALL the time!” <- Yup.
+On the day after I was born, my mom wrote on a baby tracking calendar that, “It seems like you just want to eat ALL the time!” <- Yup.
+That stayed true for a long time.

 Whatever the reason, I started overeating and just couldn’t stop.